 #4.
 Ads

 WordPress.com has ads on the free version, which is a bit of a turnoff for some of your audiences or users of your website.
-WordPress.org doesn’t have any ads on their free version and simply charges for upgrades to remove them completely.
+WordPress.org doesn’t have any ads on its free version and simply charges for upgrades to remove them completely.

 WordPress.com offers a paid premium version that removes all ads and adds some extra features such as custom domain names and SSL security certificates (the latter is important if you’re running your own blog).